Going on an international exchange

 The student is responsible for the different steps to be taken concerning the material aspects of his or her stay: travel to and from the host country, accommodation, administrative documents, social security, visa, etc.)

-The 30 ECTS for the semester abroad are formalised when the partner school notifies the student of the validation of the terms of the pedagogical contract, signed by the student, the director of studies of L'École de design Nantes Atlantique and the host institution.
+The 30 ECTS for the semester abroad are formalised when the partner school notifies the student of the validation of the terms of the learning agreement, signed by the student, the director of studies of L'École de design Nantes Atlantique and the host institution.
 A transcript of grades is given to the student by the partner institution and by L'École de design Nantes Atlantique at the end of the semester.
 Please note that 5 ECTS are allocated to a presentation and a film of the study period abroad presented by the student on his/her return.
+This allows students to gain credits not acquired during the mobility period.
+For students who do not validate sufficient credits during their mobility, L'Ecole de design Nantes Atlantique assigns projects upon their return to allow students the opportunity to recuperate credits.

 All the details are explained to the students in the months preceding the mobility, during the preparatory meetings for the stay, led by the director of studies, the head of international relations and the team dedicated to internships.